andersjanmyr/docker-lab/README.md

 #### Exercises

-Inspect the database containers to find out the following information.
+Inspect the containers to find out the following information.

 * What environments variables, `Env`, are available in the containers?
 * What ports are exposed, `ExposedPorts`, in the containers?